Meiguro/simplyjs/README.md

 ### Vector2

 A 2 dimensional vector.
-The constructor takes two parameter for the x and y properties.
+The constructor takes two parameters for the x and y values.

 ````js
 var Vector2 = require('vector2');